 Living in a damp home can be unhealthy and depressing.
-Thankfully, we will take you through steps on how to deal with damp in the home.
+We will take you through steps on how to deal with damp in your home.
 With a little bit of awareness and a professional damp proof specialist by your side, you can get a hold of the problem.

 What is damp proofing?